 Chaminade’s online BS in ECE follows National Association for the Education of Young Children standards for state licensure, preparing graduates to teach children age 2.5 through six in Hawaii.
 The university also offers online bachelor’s programs in ECE with a Montessori credential, and elementary and secondary education.
 Chaminade continues to develop innovative education programs through its School of Education and Behavioral Sciences and the Montessori Laboratory School.

 Students enrolled in online programs at Chaminade complete coursework in Canvas.
-Distance learners may seek advice from one of several dedicated admissions advisers, skilled in providing assistance specific to online and military applicants.
+Distance learners may seek advice from one of several dedicated admissions advisors, skilled in providing assistance specific to online and military applicants.
 Chaminade offers set tuition rates per credit hour for online learners, regardless of their state of residence, with additional discounts for active and inactive military students.

 Chaminade University of Honolulu is regionally accredited by the WASC Senior College and University Commission (WSCUC).
 The BS in early childhood education is fully accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 29. University of West Alabama